vapordao/vulcanizedb/documentation/custom-transformers.md

      * execute: `./vulcanizedb execute --config=environments/config_name.toml`

-     * composeAndExecute: `./vulcanizedb composeAndExecute --config=environments/config_name.toml`

 ### Flags
-The `execute` and `composeAndExecute` commands can be passed optional flags to specify the operation of the watchers:
+The `execute` command can be passed optional flags to specify the operation of the watchers:

 - `--recheck-headers`/`-r` - specifies whether to re-check headers for events after the header has already been queried for watched logs.
 Can be useful for redundancy if you suspect that your node is not always returning all desired logs on every query.